FrikadEllen/CC-plant-pollinator/README.md

 # CC-plant-pollinator
 All data files and scripts for my simulated climate change field experiment on plant-pollinator interactions.
+The paper was published open access: https://www.frontiersin.org/articles/10.3389/fpls.2022.826205/full

 ## Scripts